 Evaluation for the course is based on assignments and participation.
 There are no exams.
+You are required to complete "YFN 001 - Yukon First Nations 101," a self-paced course offered online through the YukonU Moodle system (10%; due November 4, 2022)).
 Assignment #1 is a series of answers to questions based on the required readings.
-This assignment provides background information and basis for the rest of the field course and will be completed in advance of the field component of the course (20%; due date November 5, 2021).
-Participation during the field course, based on teamwork, engagement in all activities and discussions and professionalism is an important and significant component of the course (30%).
-Assignment #2 is the maintenance of a field journal in which you should document and reflect on daily observations and related questions (10%; due date November 14, 2021).
-The final assignment (Assignment #3) will be comprised of extended responses to questions generated from the field course (40%; due date December 17, 2021).
+This assignment provides background information and a basis for some of the broad themes of the course and will be completed in advance of the field component of the course (20%; due November 4, 2022).
+Participation during the field course, based on teamwork, engagement in all activities and discussions, and professionalism is an important and significant component of the course (30%; ongoing).
+Assignment #2 is the maintenance of a field journal in which you should document and reflect on daily observations and related questions (10%; due November 13, 2022).
+Assignment #3 will be comprised of extended responses to questions generated from the field course (30%; due date December 16, 2022).